dmentipl/phantom-build/README.md

 >>> import phantombuild
 ```

-phantom-build has four main functions:
+phantom-build has five main functions:

-- `get_phantom` is used to clone Phantom from the [bitbucket repository](https://bitbucket.org/danielprice/phantom), or to check if it is already cloned.
+- Use `get_phantom` to clone Phantom from the [bitbucket repository](https://bitbucket.org/danielprice/phantom), or to check if already cloned.
-- `checkout_phantom_version` is used to check out a particular Phantom version based on a git commit hash.
+- Use `checkout_phantom_version` to check out a particular Phantom version based on a git commit hash.
-- `patch_phantom` is used to apply patches.
+- Use `patch_phantom` to apply patches.
-- `build_phantom` is for compiling Phantom with particular Makefile options.
+- Use `build_phantom` to compile Phantom with particular Makefile options.
+- Use `setup_calculation` to set up a calculation with phantomsetup.

 Examples
 --------